As we enter the new year, here are the major championships you can't miss in 2019.

 A total of 58 Olympic places across the four events in this discipline were up for grabs when the Canoe Slalom World Championships visited the Spanish town of La Seu d'Urgell, near the Andorran border.
 The Parc Olímpic del Segre, where competition took place, also hosted canoe slalom events at the Barcelona 1992 Olympic Games.

 Where?
 Szeged, Hungary

 When?
 21–25 August 2019

-Just as it did eight years ago in 2011, the Hungarian city of Szeged will welcome top sprint canoeists to the Canoe Sprint World Championships as they attempt to qualify for an Olympic Games.
-Qualification for Tokyo is awarded both individually and by boats.
+Just as it did eight years ago in 2011, the Hungarian city of Szeged welcomed top sprint canoeists to the Canoe Sprint World Championships as they attempted to qualify for the Olympic Games.
+Qualification for Tokyo was awarded both individually and by boats.

 What?
 UCI Urban Cycling World Championships

-Two BMX freestylers per gender will qualify for the first ever appearance of their event at an Olympic Games via the Urban Cycling World Championships.
+Two BMX freestylers per gender qualified for the first ever appearance of their event at an Olympic Games via the Urban Cycling World Championships.